liminalfeeling/uTor/README.md

 # uTor
 A >very&lt; small Tor communication library with support for HSV3.

-TO WHOM IT MAY CONCERN: NO LICENSE IS PROVIDED BESIDES THE ONES SPECIFIED IN SPECIFIC SOURCE FILES THAT REQUIRE ME TO REPRODUCE SAID LICENSE FOR THE SPECIFIC SOURCE FILE.
-ALL FILES ARE TO ASSUMED TO BE COPYRIGHTED TO THE FULLEST EXTENT OF SWEDISH LAW (IMPLIED COPYRIGHT IMPLIES) AND SHALL NOT BE COPIED, MODIFIED OR ACCESSED IN ANY WAY WITHOUT THE EXPRESS GIVEN PERMISSION OF MATS BOSSON (PNO: 001128-4***) RESIDENT OF SWEDEN.

 This is a private project that took a very. very. long time..
 I wanted to see if i could make a Tor hidden service v3 mini library.
-Utilizing only LoL (living off the land) to mash the size down.
+Utilizing mostly LoL (living off the land) to mash the size down.

 Keep in mind the following: